STL1te/cs2-quake-sounds/README.md

 [![issues - cs2-map-modifier](https://img.shields.io/github/issues/Kandru/cs2-quake-sounds)](https://github.com/Kandru/cs2-quake-sounds/issues)
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=C2AVYKGVP9TRG)

 This is a simple Quake Sound plugin for your server.
 It supports all types of sounds - only a workshop addon is necessesary.
+You can have sounds for self kills, team kills, knife kills or when players have reached a specific amount of kills.
+Can be configured to reset after player death and / or after round end.
+Will reset on map end.

 ## Installation